 ARFNZ believes that the marketing of flavours is far more harmful than the flavours themselves.
 However, removing enticing flavours from easy-access dairies and solely locating them within specialist retailers should inconvenience no one but those who should not be vaping anyway, such as youth.

-A central repository of speciality vaping outlets, as well as sales figures and locations, will be valuable in enforcing other regulations, as well as encouraging standards to be set by the vaping industry over what is and is not appropriate.
+A central repository of specialty vaping outlets, as well as sales figures and locations, will be valuable in enforcing other regulations, as well as encouraging standards to be set by the vaping industry over what is and is not appropriate.
 It will also allow monitoring of the uptake for vaping products, and compare this to the (hopefully) downward trend of combustible cigarettes.

 ARFNZ agrees that only specialist vaping stores should have names involving vaping.